mochixlb/starcrawler/README.md

 1. Fill out the form with your epic tale
 2. Click "Play Crawl" to start the animation
 3. Watch as your text scrolls through space (just like in the movies)
+4. Click "Share" to copy a link and share your crawl with others
-4. Use "Stop" to end early, or "Reset" to start over
+5. Use "Stop" to end early, or "Reset" to start over

 The animation follows a classic cinematic sequence: opening text fades in, logo shrinks into the distance, then your crawl text scrolls upward with proper 3D perspective.